You have accessed the NEBP Engineering course. If you are looking for the Atmospheric Science course, it is here

 Engineering Track basics

-This video playlist includes the above plus more detail specific to the engineering track, such as
+This video playlist includes the above plus more detail specific to the engineering track.
+Approximately 45 minutes in total.

 All videos in the playlists are also included in the detailed lessons below.